Moriarity-2k/CodersHub/README.md

 - This project is a full-stack responsive web application inspired by Stack Overflow, built using Next.js, TypeScript, and MongoDB.
 - It allows developers to ask and answer technical questions, vote on responses, and build their reputations within the community.

+## Features
+- Recommendation system based up on the questions you visit and answers you write .
+- Ask and answer questions.
+- Upvote and downvote questions and answers.
+- Interactive views to suggest related content.
+- View, delete, and edit your questions.
+- User profiles with personalized content.

 ## Tech Stack
  - [Next.js](https://nextjs.org/docs) - React.js framework that simplifies server-side rendering and client-side routing, providing a smooth user experience.